elastic/ecctl/developer_docs/STYLEGUIDE.md

 We use `make docs` to automatically generate documentation for our commands which live in the `cmd` folder.

 It is important when writing the descriptions to our commands or flags, that we use simple language and are as clear as possible to provide good UX.
-If you need to explain more about the command or give examples, please do so using the `Example` field, a good example is the [deployment elasticsearch list](cmd/deployment/elasticsearch/list.go) command.
+If you need to explain more about the command or give examples, please do so using the `Example` field, a good example is the [deployment list](../cmd/deployment/create.go) command.

 The package wide description and documentation is provided in a godoc `doc.go` file.
 Aside form packages with a very small context, all packages should have this file.